TimBilliet/bq76930/README.md

 # Fixes/changes of the original Arduino code.
 - Charge current wasn't calculated properly, the shunt resistor value wasn't being used.
 A hardcoded number was used.
-- current reading was not using the CC_HI and CC_LOW registers from header file
+- Current reading was not using the CC_HI and CC_LOW registers from header file
-- Added ability do disable charge FET
+- Added ability to disable charge FET